tc39/notes/es8/2018-01/jan-23.md

 AK: so you have to hold on to the source text until you finish parsing

 DD: strengths of this are similar to those of use strict: can bundle together censored/non-censored code, makes it easy to censor a whole file. cons: can't opt out from within a censored scope, not immediately obvious why a given function is censored (like use strict).
-Would need to introduce pramgas into clsas bodies.
+Would need to introduce pramgas into class bodies.
 Not trivial to censor third-party libraries (must preprocess their source files)

 DD: proposal 2: external-to-JS flag, let implementations return a censored string under host-defined conditions.
 E.g. `node --no-fn-tostring myapp.js`.
 Makes it trivial to censor third-party libraries.
 But now code is less portable, libraries can't depend upon themselves being censored.